arav7781/Java/README.md

 ## 🧑‍🏫 Course Outcomes

-After completing these experiments, students will be able to:
+After completing these experiments, I was able to:

 - Design and implement OOP concepts effectively in Java.
 - Work with Java collections, packages, interfaces, and abstract classes.